Back to School Shopping

 The Final Word

 Transcendence is inevitable.
+I believe in whatever guides us awaits us.
 You choose it, or you pass away and it chooses you.
 All too often all too soon.
 I was certainly no prodigy or prophet.
 I just ducked and dodged when parents, society, banks, or women (even quite attractive women) invited me to get in line, tow the line, fall for their line, or sign on the dotted line.

 You need quality time to find the truth about who you are.
 And, as I learned by watching society and the obituaries, that time is elusive for many.
 In re-engineering retirement you can grab a handful of remaining youth with still enough deftness, sassy and madness to learn to ‘live inside out’ with power and relevance.